Colored-Coins/BankBox/README.md

 It utilizes [ColoredCoins full-node](https://github.com/Colored-Coins/Full-Node), which in its turn is dependant on [Bitcoin-Core](https://bitcoin.org/en/bitcoin-core/), the Bitcoin reference client.<br>
 It downloads and maintains a copy of the blockchain **locally**, coupled with parsed ColoredCoins assets layer of ColoredCoins colored transactions - so it keeps the protocol true **peer-to-peer** with no dependance on external servers.

+**Note:** A ColoredCoins transaction, just as any other Bitcoin transaction, require some Bitcoins to be transferred with it.
+Since the BankBox gives full control to the user, it's up to the BankBox client to finance the ColoredCoins transactions.

 <p>
   &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src="http://coloredcoins.org/img/bankbox-architecture-vertical.svg" height="750">
 </p>